 Petabytes of available storage capacity is paired together with industry-leading technology, and a familiar Web 2.0 S3-Compatible API.
 The platform includes mechanisms for high-availability, redundancy, and privacy.

-When servers on the Sia network go offline, data is automatically repaired and uploaded to new hosts.
+When servers on either network go offline, data is automatically repaired and uploaded to new hosts.
 When data is in perfect health, Filebase is able to achieve 3x redundancy for every object.

-Filebase automatically manages all aspects of the data storage layer and Sia integration.
+Filebase automatically manages all aspects of the data storage layer and abstracts away all of the complexities of storing data on the Sia and Storj networks.
 Customers of Filebase do not have to purchase cryptocurrency and will never be asked to do so.